aelder/VerusServicesSetup/ElectrumX.md

 ### Networking optimizations

-If your pool is expected to receive a lot of load, consider implementing below changes, all as `root`:
+If your pool is expected to receive a lot of load, consider implementing the below changes, all as `root`:

 Enable the `tcp_bbr` kernel module: